tomasanchez/z_customersZone/readme.md

-# Clientes por Zona
+# Customers per Zone
-Clientes por Zona allows an Administrator to see details of certain customers and see its
+Customers per Zone allows an Administrator to see details of certain customers and see their balances.

 See [Chengelog](./CHANGELOG.md).